ARTICLE I: DEFINITIONS

 SECTION 5: The quorum for a regular league meeting shall consist of at least 10 representatives physically present.

-SECTION 8: If the sponsor does not agree to those changes, the school representative who suggested the changes can sponsor a counter-proposal.
+SECTION 9: If the sponsor does not agree to those changes, the school representative who suggested the changes can sponsor a counter-proposal.
 Any representative can sponsor a counter-proposal at a regular league meeting by submitting the exact text of the counter-proposal in writing (or having the Chair submit it on the sponsor’s behalf) to the other representatives at least 10 days prior to the vote.
+Counter-proposals must follow the same guidelines as proposals (see SECTION 7).

 1) Representatives and proxies shall review the ballot options, namely the status quo, the original proposal, and, if submitted, any counter-proposals.